Wednesday 20th March 2024, Manchester Central

 - Do not use subheadings (e.g. methods, results)

-The deadline for abstract submission is the 28th February 2021.
-Authors of accepted abstracts will be required to submit their abstract for the Conference proceedings and to pre-record their presentation by 29th March 2021.
-This recorded presentation will remain available for viewing on VIN indefinitely following the symposium.
+The deadline for abstract submission is the 2nd March 2022.
+Abstracts of the accepted presentations will be printed in the Proceedings.
 Authors of accepted abstracts will receive free registration to the 2025 BVNS Symposium.